Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Use with Sensitive Devices

-Certain sensitive devices like smartphones, computers, tablets, and televisions, expect low THD power like the one found in your wall’s electrical outlet.
+Certain sensitive devices like smartphones, computers, tablets, and televisions, expect low THD power like the one found in your wall’s electrical outlet, a power line conditioner can actually fix this problem

 You should use a small inverter generator over a regular generator when powering such sensitive devices.
 The high THD power from a regular generator can cause harm.